Cast Iron Plants - Aspidistra

 Older leaves that rapidly become yellow are a clear sign of over-watering, usually accompanied by low light, mouldy soil and Fungus Gnat flies.
 Although this species can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen will cause them to subsequently breakdown over the oncoming days.
 Scroll down to 'Repotting' to learn more about addressing root rot.

 Other symptoms of root rot are a 'loose' plant that isn't fixed into the soil, yellowing leaves, no new growth and gradual decline.
 The soil may also smell 'earthy'.
-More information on root rot is in the 'Repotting' section at the article's bottom.
+Scroll down to 'Repotting' to learn more about root rot, transplantation and a photo example of a healthy Aspidistra root system.

 Damage during the leaf's juvenile stage is usually what causes it to split, but won't pose any risk to the plant's heath.
 Keep the leaf attached unless it beings to yellow over.